The Bankrate promise

 Additionally, receiving overpayment for a claim is rare.
 You generally receive payment in stages, with the final check issued after the insurance company receives a certificate of completion to confirm both the final cost and the actual repairs.
 You may need to provide invoices and photographs to show that the work is completed.
 In some cases, your contractor may request a “direction to pay,” which asks that they be paid by the insurance company rather than the homeowner.
 In this situation, you may need to confirm the work was done properly before your home insurance company pays the contractor the final installment.

-How does a payout work?
+How does a home insurance payout work?

-There are several steps that take place during the payout and repair process.
-First, an adjuster will come to your home and provide an estimate of the repair costs needed based on your policy’s coverage.
-At that point, you’ll receive an initial payment from the insurance company to start work on your home.
+- Then, your insurance company will determine whether the loss is covered, and if it is, provide an estimate of the repair costs needed based on your policy’s coverage limits.
+At that point, you might receive an initial payment from the insurance company to start repair work on your home.

 Are there deadlines to use your payout?

 Insurance payout deadlines depend on your home insurance policy.
 This is most relevant for policies that include replacement costs.
 You’ll initially be paid out based on the actual cash value.
 You won’t receive the final payment encompassing full replacement cost until you submit your Certificate of Completion showing that you updated those items accordingly.
 You may have several months to do this, but you’ll need to check with your insurer to ensure you follow their requirements.

 What happens if you don’t use the full homeowners settlement check?